cdgriffith/FastFlix/README.md

 # FastFlix

-FastFlix is a AV1 encoder, GIF maker, and general command wrapper.
+FastFlix is a AV1 and HEVC encoder, GIF maker, and general ffmpeg command wrapper.

-It can encode videos into AV1, GIF, and VP9, and is easily extendable!
+It can encode videos into HEVC, AV1, GIF, and VP9, and is easily extendable!

 Read more about it and the licensing in the [docs](docs/README.md) folder.

 ![preview](https://raw.githubusercontent.com/cdgriffith/binary-files/fast-flix/media/fastflix/2.0.0/main.png)

-# Plugins
+# Encoders

-Included plugins:
+Currently there is support for:

 * HEVC (libx265)
 * AV1 (SVT-AV1)